belbot/ms-teams-template/readme.md

 ## Thanks to...

-Thanks to [Ryan at Small Wins](https://github.com/smallwins/slack-ui-template) for the inspiration!
+Thanks to [Ryan at Begin](https://github.com/smallwins/slack-ui-template) for the inspiration!